This section explains how to add and use multiple environments (e.g. dev, staging, and prod) from the same account.

 production and rolled out to users.

 Not all teams go through all of the steps above (and some go through more), but the idea remains the same: you want to isolate your

 production environment, where real user data lies, from your non-production environments that may contain bugs and regressions.

-Each environment is completely isolated, and has completely separate data, settings and API keys.
+Your Svix environments are completely isolated and have separate data, settings, and API keys.

-You can create as many environments as you want, to do it just go to the environment management page on the dashboard.
+You can create as many environments as you want from the Environment Management page on the dashboard.

 This is how it looks like after adding multiple environments:

 You can then switch between the active environment using the switcher on the top left corner and just start using that environment like you used your account before.

 When configuring your environments, it's important to know which settings are shared across your environments and which are kept separate.
 On the settings page, there is a separate section for "environment-specific" settings.

 The App Portal White Labeling is configured separately for each environment.
 This allows you to experiment with how the App Portal will look in your development environment without affecting your production users.